Second Temple: Temenos expansion, date and duration

-Extent and financing

-The old temple built by Zerubbabel was replaced by a magnificent edifice.
-Herod's Temple was one of the larger construction projects of the 1st century BCE.
-Josephus records that Herod was interested in perpetuating his name through building projects, that his construction programs were extensive and paid for by heavy taxes, but that his masterpiece was the Temple of Jerusalem.

-Later, the sanctuary shekel was reinstituted to support the temple as the temple tax.

 Elements

 Platform, substructures, retaining walls

 Mt.
 Moriah had a plateau at the northern end, and steeply declined on the southern slope.
 It was Herod's plan that the entire mountain be turned into a giant square platform.
 The Temple Mount was originally intended to be 1600 ft wide by 900 ft broad by 9 stories high, with walls up to 16 ft thick, but had never been finished.
-To complete it, a trench was dug around the mountain, and huge stone "bricks" were laid.
-Some of these weighed well over 100 tons, the largest measuring 44.6 × 11 × 16.5 ft and weighing approximately 567-628 tons.
+To complete it, a trench was dug around the mountain, and huge stone blocks were laid.
+Some of these weighed well over 100 tons, the largest measuring 44.6 × 11 × 16.5 ft and weighing approximately 567–628 tons.

-King Herod had architects from Greece, Rome and Egypt plan the construction.
-The blocks were presumably quarried by using pickaxes to create channels.
-Then they hammered in wooden beams and flushed them with water to force them out.
-Once they were removed, they were carved into precise squares and numbered at the quarry to show where they would be installed.
-The final carving would have been done by using harder stones to grind or chisel them to create precise joints.
-They would have been transported using oxen and specialized carts.
-Since the quarry was uphill from the temple they had gravity on their side but care needed to be taken to control the descent.
-Final installation would have been done using pulleys or cranes.
-Roman pulleys and cranes were not strong enough to lift the blocks alone so they may have used multiple cranes and levers to position them.